radiantlogic-v8/documentation-eoc/documentation/admin/integrations/manage-integrations.md

 ---
 # Manage Integrations

 External communication channels can be integrated with Environment Operations Center to receive alerts or notifications about changes of state.
-From the *Integrations* tab in the Admin section, Administrators can add, edit, or delete integrations.
+From the *Integrations* tab in the Admin section, administrators can add, edit, or delete integrations.
 This guide outlines the required steps to manage communication channel integrations.

 ## Getting started